-The reason why our approach does not suffer from the same complexity is that it only needs to give a meaning to types one step at a time.
-For example, in a semantic approach, when trying to show that two mutually-recursive functions f and g satisfy the predicates for their function types, we have the problem that the proof for f needs the proof for q and vice-versa.
+The reason our approach does not suffer from the same complexity is that it needs to give a meaning to types only one step at a time.
+For example, in a semantic approach, when trying to show that two mutually recursive functions f and g satisfy the predicates for their function types, we have the problem that the proof for f needs the proof for g and vice versa.
 Resolving this circularity requires a coinduction principle or forces the use of an "indexed" semantic model.
-On the other hand, a syntactic approach will simply provide a typing rule for mutually-recursive functions.
-Of course, the soundness proof still needs to show that the typing rule is meaningful, but it only needs to do it one step at a time, in which case the circularity is gone: we do not need to assume anything about g in order to show that the first instruction of f can be executed safely.
-Only when we reach the call to q need we pay attention to it, but at that point we do not need to assume anything about f any more.
+On the other hand, a syntactic approach will simply provide a typing rule for mutually recursive functions.
+Of course, the soundness proof still needs to show that the typing rule is meaningful, but it needs to do it only one step at a time, in which case the circularity is gone: we do not need to assume anything about g in order to show that the first instruction of f can be executed safely.
+Only when we reach the call to g need we pay attention to it, but at that point we do not need to assume anything about f any more.
 Another way to look at it is that the "indexing" is done implicitly, for free, when we combine the progress and preservation lemmas to get the actual safety proof.

 Despite the overall simplicity of the approach to FPCC given in this article, it is not without potential technical intricacies.
 One of the most critical of these is the encoding of the syntactic typing rules and the soundness proof.
 In our prototype Coq "implementation" we have indeed been able to completely formalize and encode the static and operational semantics of FTAL, as well as prove the progress and preservation theorems.
 Although the encoding is not entirely trivial, it was achieved with reasonable effort.
 (In particular, the current implementation of the proofs of FTAL soundness and the FPCC Preservation and Progress theorems was completed within several months by a single graduate student with no previous experience in Coq or CiC.)
-The ability in CiC to perform eliminations on inductive definitions means that most proofs are quite straightforward and are proven using an intuitive sequence of steps.
-The fact that these proofs are generated interactively (i.e. manually) is not an issue because it only needs to be done once.
+The ability in CiC to perform eliminations on inductive definitions means that most proofs are quite straightforward and are proven by using an intuitive sequence of steps.
+The fact that these proofs are generated interactively (i.e., manually) is not an issue because it needs to be done only once.
+Hence, in terms of implementation effort, a syntactic approach does not seem to be any harder, at the worst, than a semantic one.

-Finally, our approach relies on the availability of a typed assembly language that is similar to the machine for which proofs will be generated.
+Moreover, our approach relies on the availability of a typed assembly language that is similar to the machine for which proofs will be generated.
 It is also necessary that the type system capture all the invariants needed to prove soundness of the machine code.
 In this article, we took the interesting step of splitting the conventional malloc instruction of TAL into two separate instructions (alloc and bump), each of which is directly translated into a single machine instruction.
 We thus needed to refine the type system so that the information about the allocation state is correctly maintained in the invariant during translation.
-In general, whatever criteria is specified by the safety policy (i.e., in the definition of SP (S)) will need to be reflected in the type system.
+In general, whatever criteria are specified by the safety policy (i.e., in the definition of SP (S)) will need to be reflected in the type system.
+For example, supporting fine-grained access control could be achieved by using a more refined type system such as that in [10].
+Designing a type system that can be used with the syntactic approach to FPCC to prove complex safety invariants is future work.